 The best time for planting winter jasmine is Fall as it helps and promotes proper development of stems root.

-However, if planted in other seasons; make sure to avoid very hot and freezing weather.
+However, if planted in other seasons, avoid very hot and freezing weather.

 First-year stems of winter jasmine are bright green.